neoocm/PlatformStories.github.io/_posts/2016-9-30-create-task.md

 There's a good chance that hello-gbdx already exists in the registry.
 You can try using a different name after appropriaterly modifying the definition.

 Congratulations, you have just registered hello-gbdx!
-You can run it with sample data we have provided on S3 as follows:
+You can run it with sample data as follows.
+Open an ipython terminal and copy in the following:

 ```python
 from gbdxtools import Interface